Primary

 Lie on your back with arms out for stability and legs pointing straight up.
 Lower your legs to one side as far as you can control, keeping shoulders on the ground.
 Return to center and rotate to the other side.
 Bend knees to reduce difficulty.

-Want Lying Windshield Wiper in your program?
+See where Lying Windshield Wiper fits in your weekly plan

 Lie on your back with arms out.